SherG/cool-iron/blog/pull-requests.md

 Fun fact: if your code suggestion is accepted, you are now a contributor to their code project.
 Your contribution will be documented on their page and your profile photo will appear as a contributor.

+### Q&A

+Have more questions?
+Drop me an email or peruse these QAs.

+#### How do you fork a Github repository?

+To fork a Github repository navigate to the repository page, then click the "fork" button at upper right.
+The forked copy will now appear in your account under "Your repositories."

+#### I'm a newbie: how do I find ideas for pull requests?

+On a repository page, go to the "Issues" tab, then click "Labels."
+Click on "good first issue" (described as "good for newcomers.")
+Try choosing an active repository of a popular, but simple template, built with a site builder you're familiar with, such as Hugo, Jekyll, or Skeleventy.

 ### More tutorials

 <a href="/optimize-images-cloudinary" target="blank">How to use Cloudinary to optimize images</a><br/>